Get all the latest data for Limassol

 How do I confirm there are no liens in Limassol right now?

-The standard way to confirm there are no liens or encumbrances on a property in Limassol is to request an official encumbrance search from the Land Registry through your lawyer, which shows any mortgages, memos, or court judgments registered against the property.
+The standard way to confirm there are no liens in Limassol is to order an official DLS search for encumbrances, prohibitions and other registered burdens.

 How do I check zoning and permitted use in Limassol right now?